syasini/sophisticated_palette/README.md

 <img src="media/example_plotly.png" width="500">

 It's that simple!
 Now why are you still here?
 Go check out the [app](https://syasini-sophisticated-palette-app-dkc725.streamlitapp.com/) and have fun.

+And if you feel like giving me a pat on the back press the :star: button so I have something to count before going to sleep at night...